article

 AI does not remove the need to understand logs, controls, or incidents.
 It raises the standard for showing how a conclusion was checked.

-RoleMath's Cybersecurity Analyst AI snapshot maps to Information Security Analysts, with 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage in the current panel.
+RoleMath's Cybersecurity Analyst AI snapshot maps to Information Security Analysts, with roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
 A separate AI-language sample noted 3 postings as of 2026-06-12 with terms such as Anthropic and machine learning.
 These are sampled usage and language signals only, not employment demand, job-loss measures, or personal forecasts.

 AI-aware requirementWhat to produce